carlamissiona/ai-revolution/index.md

   - ` humanitarian philosophy` &mdash;
     [FrontMatter](https://jekyllrb.com/docs/frontmatter/) declaration `layout: base`.

   - `What would the founding fathers say about ai` &mdash; Those who created framework that prevented a Single or central powers to take authority
+  -  `AI will be a living character walking thru halls of university` &mdash; The AI brain keeps bumping on ghost of  spirit of intellectuals from old artficats of ancient 100 yrs ( 2023 ) The world is desolate trash site.
+  -  City of god